Stanislava Konstantinova

-Stanislava Andreyevna Konstantinova (Станислава Андреевна Константинова; born 14 July 2000) is a Russian figure skater.
+Stanislava Andreyevna Konstantinova (Станислава Андреевна Константинова; born 14 July 2000) is a retired Russian figure skater.
 She is the 2019 Winter Universiade bronze medalist, 2018 Grand Prix of Helsinki silver medalist, a two-time CS Tallinn Trophy champion (2016, 2017) and the 2017 CS Warsaw Cup silver medalist.

 On the junior level, she is the 2016 JGP Russia silver medalist, the 2017 JGP Belarus bronze medalist, the 2015 Tallinn Trophy champion, and the 2017 Russian junior national silver medalist.

-She is currently the 25th highest ranked ladies' singles skater in world by the International Skating Union following the 2019-20 figure skating season.

 Personal life

 Konstantinova was born on 14 July 2000 in Saint Petersburg, Russia.
 Her mother trained in rhythmic gymnastics and track and field and her father in karate.
 Her sister, Kristina, is eleven years younger.

 Career

 Konstantinova began learning to skate in 2006.
 Valentina Chebotareva became her coach when she was nine years old.
 She made her international debut in November 2012 at the 2012 Tallinn Trophy, where she won the junior gold medal.
 In the 2015–16 season she won second gold medal at the 2015 Tallinn Trophy.
 In 2016–17 season she made her Junior Grand Prix debut.
 She won silver medal at the JGP Russia, she then placed fourth at the JGP Germany.

 Konstantinova made her international senior debut at the 2016 CS Tallinn Trophy where she won gold medal with a personal best score of 186.97 points.
 Placing first in both programs, she won the gold medal by a margin of more than 9 points over silver medalist Serafima Sakhanovich.